KCBI-FM: Other FDMI stations

 FDMI previously owned KCRN-AM-FM in San Angelo, Texas, and KCBK in Frederick, Oklahoma, serving the Lawton/Wichita Falls area.
 In September 2018, the San Angelo stations were sold for $205,000 to Houston Christian Broadcasters and became KCCE AM and KSAO FM.
 KCBK, which was silent at the time, was sold the next week to South Central Oklahoma Christian Broadcasting for $250,000.

 HD channels

-In April 2023, KBCI started fundraising as it was a demand for 24/7 religious talk programming.
+In April 2023, KCBI started fundraising as it was a demand for 24/7 religious talk programming.
 The days of funding was success.
-On April 30, 2023, KCBI added HD2 subchannel as “KCBI’s All Teaching Channel.”
+On April 30, 2023, KCBI added HD2 subchannel as "KCBI’s All Teaching Channel".
+On August 14, 2026, First Dallas Media purchased Dallas FM translator K273BJ (102.5) from Salem Media Group and began simulcasting KCBI's All-Teaching Channel, and revealed plans to also simulcast programming on another recently acquired station KCBI 770 AM by an unspecified date during Fall 2026.